waseeabaheen/SOC-Metrics-Dashboard/README.md

 ```

 ## Data format
-See `data/incidents.csv` for an example.
+See `incidents.csv` for an example.
 Timestamps must be ISO 8601 (UTC recommended).

 ## Notes
 This is a portfolio/lab dashboard using **sanitized sample data**.